iterative/dvc.org/content/docs/user-guide/data-management/track-sync-version.md

 # Track, Sync, and Version Data

-Basic [data management] operations constitute the fundamental workflow of most DVC projects.
-This functionality can be used directly (as well cover here) but it's also included automatically in more advanced features like [pipelining] and [experiment management].
+Basic [data management] operations constitute the fundamental workflow of most
+<abbr>DVC projects</abbr>.
+This functionality can be used directly (as well
+cover here) but it's also included automatically in more advanced features like [pipelining] and [experiment management].

 [data management]: /doc/user-guide/data-management
 [pipelining]: /doc/user-guide/pipelines